 Solo Horn – Evan Key

 Coming from a family of brass players, Evan was first introduced to the Tenor Horn at the age of 12 when he was given an instrument to try after accompanying his family to band practice.
 Following this Evan quickly took to the instrument and performed with many of the local brass bands in his home county of Lincolnshire over the years before deciding to study music at university.
 Evan moved to South Wales in 2011 to study at the Royal Welsh College of Music and Drama where he was taught by Owen Farr, graduating in July 2015.
-Evan joined Llwydcoed band in the summer of 2015 from the Pontardulais band and is enjoying being part of such a friendly and hard working team.
+Evan joined Llwydcoed in the summer of 2015 from Pontardulais Town Band and is enjoying being part of such a friendly and hardworking team.